32-Year-Old Pitcher – Free Agent

 There was no outlook written for John Lannan in 2016.
 Check out the latest news below for more on his current fantasy value.

 John Lannan Contract Information:

-Signed a minor league deal with the Mets that includes an invite to spring training in January of 2014.
+Signed a minor league contract (NRI) with the Royals in December of 2015.

 To instantly reveal our fantasy analysis of every player – including John Lannan – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 John Lannan Split Stats (View Full Split Stats)